Second batch of 12 cheetahs likely to arrive at Kuno this month | Science-Environment

 - India

-The large carnivore got completely wiped out from the country due to over-hunting and habitat loss.
+The large carnivore was completely wiped out due to over-hunting and habitat loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)